Red Hat Developer Hub 1.9

 metadataUrl, clientId, clientSecret

-To configure the OIDC provider with your secrets.
+Configure the OIDC provider with your secrets.

-To enable the OIDC provider as default sign-in provider.
+Enter oidc to enable the OIDC provider as default sign-in provider.

 auth: